pches/Femeena_etal_How_can_crop_production_adapt/README.md

 | ggplot2      | raster       | sp            |
 | ggspatial    | rgdal        | tidyr         |

-All processing was performed on a Red Hat Enterprise Linux 8 system but should be reproducible on a regular Windows/Mac/Linux computer.
+All processing was performed on a Red Hat Enterprise Linux 8 system, but should be reproducible on a regular Windows/Mac/Linux computer.

 ## Scripts:

-The code provided here to reproduce the figures and tables in the paper requires the data available on MSD-Live at https://doi.org/10.57931/2530930.
+The code provided here to reproduce the figures and tables in the paper requires the data available on MSD-Live at https://doi.org/10.57931/2564849.
 A description file available in this repo, in the form of a spreadsheet, lists the required input files for each script.
 The output file description lists each associated figure generated in the paper.

 Here, we describe each dataset: